30DaysofWebDEV/DSC-30-Days-of-Web/Project_3/ReadME.md

 Now that you have added style to your portfolio site, it **lacks the modern feel** of a website made in 2020.

 **Use Bootstrap** in addition to, or in replacement to, your CSS to make your website modern!

+## Note from the Participant

+  * Used Bootstrap to add styling to elements
+    - [x] Added Bootstrap elements like navbar, card, buttons.
+    - [x] Used Bootstrap classes to style Tables and Form inputs.
+    - [x] Made the website responsive to some extent using Bootstrap.